earthly/website/blog/_posts/2021-09-22-awk-examples.md

 >
 > Reddit User [BufferUnderpants](https://www.reddit.com/r/programming/comments/pank18/comment/ha6hzg0/?utm_source=reddit&utm_medium=web2x&context=3)

 I have a confession to make - I don't know how to use Awk.
-Or I didn't know how to use it before I started writing this article.
-The people I know who use it and use it well they seem to have a text processing super power and I want that power.
+Or at least I didn't know how to use it before I started writing this article.
+But yet, the people I know who use it and use it well seem to have a text processing superpower and, I want that power.

 It turns out Awk is pretty simple.
-It has a only couple of conventions and only small amount of syntax.
-It's design to be easy to learn, easy to write and easy to throw away.
+It has only a couple of conventions and only a small amount of syntax.
+It's designed to be easy to learn, easy to write, and easy to throw away.

-So in this article I will teach myself, and you, the basics of Awk.
+So in this article, I will teach myself, and you, the basics of Awk.
 I'm going to use Awk to look at book reviews and pick my next book to read. **If you read through the article and maybe even try an example or two, you should have no problem writing Awk scripts by the end of it.** And you probably don't even need to install anything because Awk is everywhere.

 ## What Is Awk